Storytelling. Moving pictures.

 Riding with the Groomer

 Ride along with the groomer at night.
 Methow Trails grooms 200 km of trails for skate and classic skiing.
 Official selection, Methow Trails Film Festival.
-An excerpt from a film in process about the Nordic Team.
+An excerpt from a film about the Methow Valley Nordic Team.
 Role: Concept, production, direction, cinematography, interviews, editing.

 Landscape Design for People and the Planet